blukatdevelopment/ManafestArena/README.md

 ## Premise

-Control a fighter in Carthage's **Global Championship**, a gameshow of blood, gore and triumph!
+Control a champion in a series of arena matches to become the victor.
-Perform valiantly in career of arena matches, attract **corporate sponsors**, and deck out your fighter with **items and abilitities** in order to become Carthage's world champion.

-For more planning, see planning/README.md